“We always want to romanticize ugly things.”

 That sounds like another date after all.

 Stephen drives Celia back to his place in Riverbend as they talk.
-It’s a college student’s starter apartment, not that big and messier than Celia’s room, but there’s no roommate and she supposes it’s neat enough for a guy’s place.
+It’s a college student’s starter apartment, not that big and messier than Celia’s dorm room.
+But there’s no roommate and she supposes it’s neat enough for a guy’s place.
 They’re soon back where they were yesterday night, except it’s on his bed this time.

 Celia: This time, when Stephen takes her dress off, she doesn’t pull away or tell him to wait.
 She doesn’t worry about her roommate interrupting them.
 Or her upcoming doctor visit.
 Or her dad’s disapproving stare.
 Or the fact that she was supposed to bring Stephen by the house for his approval to even kiss the boy, let alone what they’re doing now, which is…